Understand key aspects of business operations and management, including capacity, productivity, quality, and supply chain.

 Prof. Mahadevan was among 40 professors nominated globally for the Economist Intelligence Unit’s (EIU) Business Professor of the Year Award, 2012.
 He is a member of the editorial board of the Production and Operations Management Journal and the International Journal of Business Excellence.
 He has published several of his research findings in California Management Review, European Journal of Operational Research, Interfaces, Production and Operations Management Journal and International Journal of Production Research.

-Effort: 2 to 4 hours per week
+Duration: 7 weeks, 2 to 4 hours per week

 Instructors: B. Mahadevan